 Includes: White Omega Olympics box, Omega Olympics booklet, white Olympics card holder (still in plastic), original tag with matching serial number, manual.

-Condition: Good with signs of wear on the case, lugs, and bezel.
+Condition: Good.
+Signs of wear on the case, lugs, and bezel.
 The crystal is excellent.
 The strap is excellent.
 We can swap it out for a different color nato strap if you prefer.